davegutz/myStateOfCharge/SOC_Photon/README.md

   4-SDA  = Photon D0
   5-ADDR = NC
   6-ALERT = NC
-  7-A0 = Green from shunt
+  7-A0 = Green from shunt lpf via 10k Resistor
-  8-A1 = Yellow from shunt
+  8-A1 = Yellow from shunt lpf via 10k Resistor
   9-A2 = NC
   10-A3 = NC